John Inverdale: Television

 Inverdale worked on British Satellite Broadcasting's Sports Channel and then for Sky Sports during the channel's early years, including as presenter of Goals On Sunday and on their coverage of Serie A Italian football, where Alan Hansen regularly appeared alongside him as studio pundit.

 Inverdale has also worked regularly for BBC Television.
 At the Manchester 2002 Commonwealth Games, Inverdale presented coverage of the games for the BBC.
 He became the BBC's main Rugby Union anchor in the 2006 Six Nations Championships following the departure of Steve Rider to ITV Sport.
 He led ITV's Rugby World Cup coverage in 2015.
 He hosted BBC One's sports chat show, On Side between 1997 and 2001.
 For the Delhi 2010 Commonwealth Games, he was one of the main presenters of the BBC's coverage.
 He presents the BBC's World Cup and Olympic Rowing coverage alongside Sir Steve Redgrave, including at the London 2012 Games.
 In October 2012, he filmed several episodes of Channel 4 show Countdown.
 Inverdale has hosted ITV's live French Open coverage from Roland Garros since 2012.
 For the Rio 2016 Olympics, Inverdale hosted the BBC's coverage of rowing, boxing and rugby seven events.

 From 2000 to 2014 he presented Today at Wimbledon, BBC Two's nightly tennis highlights, until the format changed in 2015.
 This was mainly due to the 2013 Marion Bartoli controversy which led the BBC to drop Inverdale from the show.
 However, the new version Wimbledon 2Day hosted by Clare Balding was ridiculed by the public.
 Such was the unpopularity of Wimbledon 2Day, a Twitter campaign called "bring back John Inverdale" attracted thousands of supporters, with Inverdale claiming that he had "never been so popular."
 The highlights show was dropped in 2016 and rebranded its original title, Today at Wimbledon.
 Inverdale was a member of the main commentary team until 2023, but did not return in 2024.

 He appeared as himself in five episodes of 2016 BBC Three comedy Witless as the presenter of 'Witpro', a spoof video series about witness protection.

 Inverdale stepped down from anchoring the BBC's rugby coverage in March 2021.

-Controversy
+Controversies

 Owing to his involvement in multiple broadcasting controversies, Inverdale has been dubbed as "gaffe-prone".